CodeDotJS/gravatar-of/README.md

-# gravatar
+# gravatar-of

-Download gravatar images of any user.
+> Download gravatar images of any user.